Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.statusbar

 Displays the text `message` in the status bar on the bottom while replacing any other text.
 The message will only display until the next frame.

-@*param* `message` — The string to display on the status bar
+@*param* `message` — The string to display on the status bar.

 ```lua